 - Communities need a broad continuum of options for children with disabilities and other risk factors. - All children deserve an education that allows them to achieve their full human potential, whether that means preparation for college or career, or maximum independent functioning and quality of life. - 3.
 All children deserve an education that is individualized, strength-based, and has high expectations for achievement. - 4.
-People with disabilities and their families deserve to be treated with compassion and respect. - Best outcomes are achieved through multi-disciplinary teamwork and collaboration between families, educators, and community partners. - 6.
-Every member of the community, regardless of age, role, or ability should be engaged in a continuous learning process with a commitment to the highest level of excellence.
+People with disabilities and their families deserve to be treated with compassion and respect. - 5.
+Best outcomes are achieved through multi-disciplinary teamwork and collaboration between families, educators, and community partners. - 6.
+Every member of the community, regardless of age, role, or ability should be engaged in a continuous learning process with a commitment to the highest level of excellence. - 7.
+All of our work must be rooted in a commitment to diversity, equity, inclusion, and belonging.